AzumiDocs/azumidocs.github.io/docs/docs.md

 Azumi will automatically add the set default reactions in that server to each post in the postboards of that server.

-#### utilitycmds.py
+#### Utility Commands

-> `utilitycmds.py` is one of many cogs that are attached to Azumi.
+> `UtilityCommands` is one of many cogs that are attached to Azumi.
 It is subclassed from `commands.Cog` as stated in a blog article by AquaQuokka.
-The `utilitycmds.py` cog is used for commands that are used for utility and quality of life.
+The Utility Commands cog is used for commands that are used for utility and quality of life.

 ##### Report